 A subtrope is Disposable Fiancé.

-Contrast Hopeless Suitor, Romantic Runner Up, New Old Flame.
-Compare Temporary Love Interest where the relationship is unsuccessful because there is no Official Couple and that won't change.
+Compare Hopeless Suitor, Romantic Runner-Up, New Old Flame, and Wrong Guy First.
+Also compare Temporary Love Interest where the relationship is unsuccessful because there is no Official Couple and that won't change.
 Often the focus of Die for Our Ship.

 open/close all folders

 Media in General

 Virtually any romantic comedy movie will have one of these for one of the pairing, if not both.
 If they are villainous, expect a Humiliation Conga at the climax of the film; if they are just "not the one", it will be a fairly amicable break-up.
 If there are two romantic false leads, this may end with the dumped pair getting together.